 This post may contain affiliate links.
 For more information, please read our Disclosure Policy.

-Less than an hour outside of Raleigh (and a short drive off I-95), lays the town of Wilson, North Carolina.
+Less than an hour to the east of Raleigh, and 10 minutes off I-95, lays the town of Wilson, North Carolina.
 Chartered in 1849, the town grew as agriculture in North Carolina grew: first with cotton, then changing over to tobacco as the demand grew.
 Like so many other towns in North Carolina that depended on tobacco farming, for a time Wilson’s downtown was almost abandoned.
 Be part of Wilson’s downtown resurgence by visiting and remembering #downtownturnaround.
 Here is a list of things to do in Wilson to get you started.